top of page

 upton sinclair

-Considered a classic American novel, this story follows the adventures of a young boy growing up along the Mississippi River in 19th century rural America.
+This story follows the adventures of a young boy growing up along the Mississippi River in 19th century rural America.
 This book, filled with accounts of boyish behavior and assessments of shrewd human nature, appeals to readers of all ages.

 Animal farm